nmfs-opensci/hub-image-template/README.md

 A repository for creating images for a Jupyter Hub

-How to use?
+## How to use?

-You can do everything on GitHub wo cloning the repo.
+You can do everything on GitHub without cloning the repo to your local computer.

 1. Click the green Template button to create your own copy.
 2. Edit the .github/workflows/repo2docker.yaml file.
 Scroll to very bottom and change `nmfs-opensci/hub-image-template` to `<your username>/<your repo>`.